difference between methanol and ethanol

 Methanol is highly toxic when ingested, inhaled or absorbed through the skin.
 Its production and usage present serious environmental risks such as negative impact on soil and water quality, as well as air pollution.
 On the contrary, ethanol is a relatively safe alternative fuel that produces lower emissions of carbon monoxide, hydrocarbons, and nitrogen oxides.
 It is also easily biodegradable and contributes to reduced greenhouse gas emissions due to its renewable nature.

-See also difference between a jail and a prison
+See also difference between hotel and resort

 In conclusion, the differences between methanol and ethanol are significant in spite of their similar properties.
 Ethanol is the more popular and widely used fuel of the two, and due to its sustainable production methods and low environmental impact, it’s becoming increasingly preferred as an alternative to petroleum-based fuels.
 However, regardless of the fuel type, it’s important to use these fuels safely for the benefit of ourselves and the environment.